May-Britt Moser: Career

-May-Britt Moser was awarded a degree in psychology at the Department of Psychology at the University of Oslo in 1990.
+Moser was awarded a degree in psychology at the Department of Psychology at the University of Oslo in 1990.
 She was then employed as a research fellow at the Faculty of Medicine, where she was awarded her Ph.D. in Neurophysiology in 1995 at the age of 32, under the supervision of professor Per Andersen.
 She and Edvard Moser went on to undertake postdoctoral training with Richard Morris at the Centre for Neuroscience, University of Edinburgh from 1994 to 1996, and were visiting postdoctoral fellows at the laboratory of John O'Keefe at the University College, London for two months.